ydumburs/unified-video-api-postman-collection/README.md

 In this collection, items enclosed in `{{ }}` are variables (e.g., `{{application_id}}`).
 You can either replace these placeholders with your own values or set them as variables in Postman.
 For more information about Postman Collection variable, visit: https://learning.postman.com/docs/sending-requests/variables/variables/#defining-collection-variables.

 ## **Authentication**
 You need to use Bearer Authentication with a JWT generated from your Application ID and Private Key.

-JWT Generation Options:
+The JWT is generated using your Application ID and Private key.

-1. You can create a JWT using the Vonage's onlie tool: https://developer.vonage.com/en/getting-started/concepts/authentication#using-the-vonage-api-online-tool-to-generate-a-jwt.
+You can generate a JWT using one of the following methods:
+1. **Vonage's onlie tool**
+   Use the tool https://developer.vonage.com/en/getting-started/concepts/authentication#using-the-vonage-api-online-tool-to-generate-a-jwt to generate your JWT.
+2. **Server-Side**
-2. You can also create a JWT using the Vonage server SDK: https://developer.vonage.com/en/getting-started/concepts/authentication#using-the-server-sdks.
-For convenience, configure the endpoint using the SDK.
-Here's a sample Node.js script for JWT generation https://github.com/ydumburs/vonage-node-generate-jwt.
-Then use the `Generate a JWT` request at the top of the Collection.
-This request includes a Postman post-request script that automatically stores the returned JWT in a Collection variable upon completion.
+   Use the Vonage Server SDK: https://developer.vonage.com/en/getting-started/concepts/authentication#using-the-server-sdks.
+For convenience, you can configure the endpoint as shown in this Node.js script https://github.com/ydumburs/vonage-node-generate-jwt.
+Then, use the `Server-side` request in `Generate a JWT` folder at the top of the Collection.
+This request includes a Postman post-request script that automatically stores the returned JWT in a Collection variable `jwt` upon completion.
 ```
 // Postman Post-request script
 const response = pm.response.json();